FWE-R3nSoftOrg/Flow-Works-Engine-FWE/SECURITY.md

 - Potential impact
 - Suggested fix if you have one

-We'll respond within 72 hours and work with you on a coordinated disclosure.
+We'll respond to our best effort and work with you on a coordinated disclosure.

 ## Scope